jfecher/ante-website/content/docs/faq.md

 ---
 ## Have you considered an ML-like module system?

-I have - although I currently don't see them providing enough value to merit their inclusion.
-This could change in the future if I hear a strong enough argument for them over the status quo.
+I have - although I currently don't see it providing enough value to merit its inclusion.
+This could change in the future if I hear a strong enough argument for it over the status quo.
 Ante's abilities can already enable similar code since Ante does support existential types already, though types being unboxed makes type erasure when ascribing to a module type more difficult.